 To remain…to explore…to inspire…to love…

-When spring is what I long to return to—
+When spring is what I wish to return to—

 Back when all things were blossoming and new—